serverless/components/README.md

       timeout: 300
 ```

-Then your deployed `lambda` function would have a memory size of 512, and timeout of 300.
+Given this `serverless.yml` you'd deploy a `lambda` function which would have a memory size of 512 and timeout of 300.

 #### Outputs